-The Woolsey Fire was first reported on November 8, 2018, in the area of Woolsey Canyon south of Simi Valley.
-It has since spread to several areas of Ventura County and Los Angeles County.
-Fire fighting and recovery efforts are ongoing.
-Please register on Ventura County Recovers to receive updates regarding evacuations, health and safety issues, debris removal and more.
+The Woolsey and Hill Fires were first reported on November 8, 2018, and have since burned several areas of Ventura County and Los Angeles County.
+Recovery efforts are ongoing.
+Please register on Ventura County Recovers to receive updates regarding health and safety issues, debris removal and more.

 Thomas Fire Insurance Assistance

 As our community continues to recover from the December 2017 Thomas Fire, it remains a County priority to help those affected to rebuild their lives.
 The County has contracted with a private company, Tetra Tech, to obtain information and assist Thomas fire victims regarding the portion of your insurance, if any, that was allocated specifically for debris removal.
 Letters were sent to all affected property owners in November 2018 requesting additional information and copies of these letters are available at the links below.
 If you would like to discuss the State program or wish to submit the documentation, please contact Brianna Siefert of Tetra Tech at 805-626-3143.
 Click here for a copy of this letter.

 Click on the following links for information on disaster and emergency preparedness:

 - Ready.VenturaCounty - Ventura County Office of Emergency Services (Ventura County Sheriff)

 - Ready, Set, Go! - Ventura County Fire Department